robotics-4-all/commlib-py/README.md

 Broker-based communication framework written in python 3.
 Implements the most common communication patterns (RPC/ReqResp, PubSub) over a message broker.
 A message broker is a communication middleware responsible for routing messages to the proper endpoints.
-Some examples of message brokers are: AMQP-based brokers (e.g. RabbitMQ), Apache Kafka, MQTT brokers (e.g. Mosquito) and Redis.
+Some examples of message brokers are: AMQP brokers (e.g. RabbitMQ), Apache Kafka, MQTT brokers (e.g. Mosquito and EMQX) and Redis.

 Yes, Redis can also be used as a message broker for RPC and PubSub communication!!